News from up’t north

 Once again, a high level government official has given an answer that doesn’t care one whit about reality on the ground, in the real Thai world.
 And who cares that, within a few years, Thai children will have no native speakers to teach them in the public schools?

-Filipino (male, 34 years old, native Tagalog speaker).
+Spaniard (male, 31 years old, native English speaker).
 Currently living in Thailand.

 BA (1), MA (1)